andrasq/node-protobuf-lite/README.md

 ### pack( format, array )

-Encode the data in the `array` accorting to the `format`, and return a Buffer containing the packed bytes.
+Encode the data in the `array` according to the `format`, and return a Buffer containing the packed bytes.
 The actual offset in the array will be used as the field tag; for `protobuf` compatibility, do not use offset 0.